illyrica/hexa-space-nextjs/README.md

 ### Exercise 1: May the 4th be with you!

-#### Goal: Add the following business rule to the domain.
+#### Goal: Add the new business rule to the domain.
 Adjust the UI to show the reduced prices.

-**_Business Rule: Every year on the 4th of May all spaceships prices are reduced by 10%._**
+1. **_Business Rule: Every year on the 4th of May all spaceships prices are reduced by 10%._**
+2. also show Discount-Banner near the Price Display
+3. show original Price as strike through

 ### Exercise 2: An elegant Weapon for a more civilized age

-#### Goal: Adjust domain to calculate each ships weapon power.
+#### Goal: Calculate each ships weapon power and display it